falconmick/starward/docs/starward-graphql.md

 - Terse definition of required data without needing to buid 100 endpoints.
 Now for example if I were to build RedLily onto this I would have just passed the project Id's down to the other Projects CTA and write a query that request JUST the title, image, descr, link for each of the items rather than manual entry of these items :()
-- Easy Infinite queries (i.e. related posts, the more button.
-TODO: put info on appending to an array query data)
+- Easy Infinite queries (i.e. related posts, the more button)

 ## FlexibleContentUnion and how to write awesome ACF Layouts